-Once you’ve clicked the “withdraw” button, fill out the form that pops up to withdraw from class and receive any applicable refunds.
-In the example below, the class’s Flexible refund policy would issue a prorated refund of $40 on the original $120 payment.
+Once you’ve clicked the “withdraw” button, fill out the form that pops up to withdraw from the class and receive any applicable refunds.
+In the example below, the class’s Limited refund policy would issue a full refund of $20 on the original $20 payment.

 List of policies

 Flexible - Full refund until the class begins, then a pro-rated refund based on the number of class meetings that have occurred.
 All flexible schedule classes use this policy.

 Moderate - Full refund within 24 hours of purchase or up to a week in advance of the class, then a 75% refund within the first week of the class.

 Limited - Full refund within 24 hours of purchase until the class begins or up to a week in advance of the class.